cosontech/coso-github-actions-versions-calculate/README.md

 Calculated build version number

 #### `dockerTag`
-Suggested docker tag (latest if branch is main or master, otherwise the name of the branch)
+Suggested docker tag ("latest" if branch is main or master, otherwise the name of the branch)

 ## Example usage